Nomad-Media/samples/nomad-samples/js/account-updates/Readme.md

 # Account Updates
 Learning to user the Nomad API account path to update a user in Javascript

-## Account Authentication Sample Code
+## Account Updates Sample Code

-This walkthrough outlines how to use the sample code for authentication process that Nomad provides using Python.
+This walkthrough outlines how to use the sample code for account update process that Nomad provides using Python.

 ## Prerequisites